-By the amendments the issue of the existing facilities being non-conforming ends, which could have located in the Commercial District there are several criteria including architectural design and things of that nature to ensure they are compatible with the Commercial District standards rather than being an
+By the amendments the issue of the existing facilities being non-conforming ends, which could have been problematic if they ever wanted to refinance their properties or expand in any way, and also sets up a mechanism that the Planning Board can utilize in the future should there be a request for Commercial District.
+In doing so, those Conditional Use criteria are very specific; for a self-storage facility to be located in the Commercial District there are several criteria including architectural design and things of that nature to ensure they are compatible with the Commercial District standards rather than being an industrial building just lopped into a Commercial District.